Colin Powell dead at 84 due to complications from COVID-19

 “General Colin L. Powell, former U.S. Secretary of State and Chairman of the Joint Chiefs of Staff, passed away this morning due to complications from Covid 19.
 He was fully vaccinated.
 We want to thank the medical staff at Walter Reed National Medical Center for their caring treatment.
 We have lost a remarkable and loving husband, father, grandfather and a great American.”— The Powell Family

+As head of the Joint Chiefs of Staff, he oversaw the U.S. invasion of Panama and later the U.S. invasion of Kuwait to oust the Iraqi army in 1991.

+Powell was the first American official to publicly lay the blame for the 9/11 terrorist attacks on Osama bin Laden’s al-Qaida network and made a lightning trip to Pakistan in October 2001 to demand that then-Pakistani President Pervez Musharraf cooperate with the United States in going after the Afghanistan-based group, which also had a presence in Pakistan, where bin Laden was later killed.

-A former head of the Joint Chiefs of Staff, Powell was confirmed unanimously as secretary of state in 2001.
-He would go on to make a persuasive case before the United Nations for military action against Iraq, claiming that Saddam Hussein was building weapons of mass destruction.
-The war was waged, Saddam was toppled and killed, Iraq was destabilized, but no such weapons were found.
+He would go on to make a persuasive case before the U.N.
+Security Council in 2003 for U.S. military action against Iraq, claiming that Saddam Hussein was building weapons of mass destruction.
+The war was waged, Saddam was toppled and killed, Iraq was destabilized, but no such weapons were found and his reputation suffered a painful setback.

+Powell consistently defended his support of the Iraq War.
+He cited faulty information claiming Hussein had secretly stashed away weapons of mass destruction.
+He told the U.N. that Iraq’s claims that it had not represented “a web of lies.”